 Create Practice Pages for the Towns You Serve

-A common local SEO tactic for personal injury lawyers is to create dedicated “location pages” for the towns they serve.
+A common local SEO tactic for personal injury law firm is to create dedicated “location pages” for the towns they serve.
 A personal injury law firm located in a large metro will often represent clients in surrounding suburbs; adding location-specific pages for each of these towns can be an easy way to drive leads to a law practice in less competitive markets.

 Monitor Your Coverage Report